HiSET Science Study Guide: Essential Scientific Skills

 Experiments are complicated things, and scientists often spend days, weeks, or months designing them.
 They take three things into account when designing an experiment:

-• Confounding Variables: Confounding variables are things outside a scientist’s control, such as the weather on a particular day.
+- Confounding variables: Variables outside a scientist’s control, such as the weather on a particular day, that can impact the results of the experiment.

-• Independent Variables: Independent variables are things scientists can control during the experiment, such as how much food to feed an animal or how much of a substance to add to a chemical reaction.
+- Independent variables:What scientists can control during the experiment, such as how much food to feed an animal or how much of a substance to add to a chemical reaction.

 Experiments must also contain control groups.
+These are groups that do not have anything change about them and act as a constant or baseline.
 Control groups determine whether changing the independent variable has an effect on the subject(s), or if a confounding variable may be influencing the experiment.

-Drug trials always use control groups – people told they are taking an experimental drug for their condition but actually are taking a placebo (e.g., a sugar pill).
-In many cases, people’s belief they are taking an effective drug is a confounding variable that produces a positive reaction, such as a temporary relief of pain.
+Drug trials always use control groups – people told they are taking an experimental drug for their condition but actually are taking a placebo (e.g. a sugar pill).
+In many cases, people’s belief they are taking an effective drug is a confounding variable that produces a positive reaction, such as a temporary relief from pain.
 Scientists take this data into account when determining a drug’s effectiveness.

-Some HiSET science questions ask you to whether evidence (e.g., a chart or graph) supports or refutes a scientific theory.
-These questions may also ask you to identify a trend in the data or make a prediction (i.e., also known as a forecast) about what may happen next.
+Some HiSET science questions ask you whether evidence (e.g. a chart or graph) supports or refutes a scientific theory.
+These questions may also ask you to identify a trend in the data or make a prediction (also known as a forecast) about what may happen next.

 These questions are often time consuming, as they require more than simple observation to answer.